purepani/resume/Pani-Resume.typ

       date: "2021-2023",
       description: [
         - Designed and iterated on a printed circuit board for hall effect sensors using KiCad.
-        - Implemented an algorithm in Python to measure motion of a magnet using hall effect sensors in real time.
+        - Implemented an algorithm in Python to measure motion of a magnet using hall effect sensors in real time using SciPy.
         - Verified accuracy of the system by interfacing with a 3D printer to move the magnet.
         - Performed quality assurance for diagnostic machines, including X-ray and Fluoroscopy.
         - Prepared monthly reports and schedules for diagnostic imaging quality assurance.